yevgenykuz/.dotfiles/README.rst

 .. code-block:: bash

    ssh-keygen -t rsa -b 4096 -C "yevgenykuz@users.noreply.github.com"
-   # accept default file location, and then type a passphrase
+   # Accept default file location, and then type a passphrase
    # --> Done
-   # copy yout public key to system clipboard:
+   # To use it, copy yout public key to system clipboard:
    xclip -sel clip < ~/.ssh/id_rsa.pub
-   # paste into github
+   # Paste into github
+   # --> Done
+   # To test the SSH key password, load it into your SSH agent:
+   ssh-add
+   # If it was loaded, unload it:
+   ssh-add -d
+   # --> Done

 Create GPG key
 --------------